 The video, below, has been created by the ILL department to demonstrate how to place ILL requests.

 UBorrow allows you to request books directly from participating libraries within the Florida state university system.
 This unmediated borrowing service increases your access to the collections of the other universities in Florida and delivers more quickly than standard Interlibrary Loan.

 What You Need: Owl Card (14 digit number plus verification number)

 To Use: Enter your search term in the library catalog.
 If your item is not at FAU, look for the blue UBORROW icon towards the upper left corner of the page.
 If your title is available to borrow in the UBORROW system, first click on the record and then on the blue UBORROW icon again.
 Sign in with your 14 digit owl card number and pin to request the material.

 Special Note: Only books can be requested through the UBORROW system.
 You will be required to pick up your material at the Circulation Desk when it arrives.
 For campus visiting information, please refer to the FAQ page.

-To see a list of the databases categorized by feature, please see the Database Quick Reference Guide.
+To view the databases categorized by feature, check out the Database Quick Reference Guide.

 The Database Quick Reference Guide is a comprehensive list of FAU medical resources available.
 Broken down by database feature, it offers the busy clinician a more streamlined point of access to Library Resources based on their in-the-moment need.